letsencrypt/website/content/en/post/2022-2-25-ford-foundation.md

 Our first project, Let&rsquo;s Encrypt, leverages technology whose foundation has existed for nearly three decades&mdash;TLS certificates for securely communicating information via HTTP.
 Yet even for people well-versed in technology, adopting TLS proved daunting.

 Before Let&rsquo;s Encrypt, the growth rate for HTTPS page loads merely puttered along.
 As recently as 2013, just 25% of websites used HTTPS.
-In order for the Internet to reach its full potential, this glaring risk to peoples&rsquo; security and privacy needed to be mitigated.
+In order for the Internet to reach its full potential, this glaring risk to people&rsquo;s security and privacy needed to be mitigated.

 Let&rsquo;s Encrypt changed the paradigm.
 Today [81%](https://letsencrypt.org/stats/) of website page loads use HTTPS.
 That means that you and the other 4.9 billion people online can leverage the Internet for your own pursuits with a greater degree of security and privacy than ever before.